Campaigns#

 return constructor_args, BayesianSequentialOptimizer

-We can see that the inputs are composed of all the dynamic parameters in the experiment and the output is the “loss”
+The inputs are all the dynamic parameters in the protocol, the output is the “loss” parameter from the “score_color” task, and the objective is to minimize this loss.

 More about optimizers can be found in the Optimizers section.